 You must keep proper up-to-date accounts and records.
-Please attach all relevant copies of accounts, bank statements or invoices, contract administrator's interim payment certificates or table of costs online, by attaching with the form.
-Please note all files sent to us through the portal should be freely reusable by HLF in accordance with your terms of grant.
-When saving digital copies of invoices to send to us, please keep the file size (MB) as small as possible, while still ensuring the image is clear.
+Please attach evidence of spend, for example invoices to the Payment Request form.
+See Appendix C for an example of the information we expect to see in an invoice.
+When saving digital copies of invoices to send to us, please keep the file size as small as possible, while still ensuring the image is clear.

 For amounts of less than £500 (less than £250 for development grants of less than £100,000) you should submit a table of costs which specifies the date, amount and description of each item of expenditure, instead of the individual invoices.
-The total of your table should be shown as a single line on the summary of invoices.
+The total of your table should be shown as a single line on the summary of invoices on the Payment Request Form.
 You must retain the original receipts or invoices in case we ask to see them.

-Where we have agreed to pay a contribution towards the Management and Maintenance Plan during the delivery or your scheme you will need to supply a signed letter on appropriate letterhead quantifying the amount you have paid towards these costs.
+Where we have agreed to pay a contribution towards the Management and Maintenance Plan during the delivery or your project you will need to supply a signed letter on appropriate letterhead quantifying the amount you have paid towards these costs.

-We pay our grant up to the point you reach 90% of your total grant.
-After that we will not make any further payment until your scheme is finished and you complete a Completion Form (see section 5).
+We pay our grant up to the point you reach 90% of your total project costs.
+After that we will not make any further payment until your project is finished and you complete a Completion Form (see section 5).

 All proof of costs must be dated after the grant award date and before the grant expiry date shown in the grant notification letter.
-If invoices include costs which are not part of the agreed costs, you will need to deduct the additional costs from the invoice when making your claim.
-We reserve the right to refuse payment of invoices which we consider do not form part of the original agreed scheme.
+We reserve the right to refuse payment of invoices which we consider do not form part of the agreed project.